jac-oblong/JML/assembler/pic16f873a/README.md

 `CONSTANT_ARRAY[1]`, which would return `0x01`.
 Constant arrays can NOT occur over  multiple lines.

+#### Data
+Exact data can be added to the output file using `.data`.
+This data will be added at the current position of the file.
+For example, `.data 0x80` will add the value `0x80` to the output file at the current position of the output file.

+Every piece of data is 2-bytes in length.
+Writing 1 byte of data is not directly possible.

 #### Commments
 Semicolons are used to comment the rest of the line.
 Example: `addlw 0x08 ; add 0x08 to accumulator register`